 10.2 Next Steps

-The second Public Comment Report sets out the CCWG-Accountability’s thinking after receiving a first round of public comment, having considered these inputs and engaged with the community during ICANN 53.
-After the second Public Comment period closes, the CCWG-Accountability will reconvene and aims to finalize Work Steam 1 proposal(s) for submission to Chartering Organizations and eventually to the ICANN Board.
+The second Public Comment Report sets out the CCWG-Accountability’s proposal after receiving a first round of public comment, having considered these inputs and engaged with the community during ICANN53.
+After the second Public Comment period closes, the CCWG-Accountability will reconvene to finalize Work Steam 1 proposal(s) for submission to Chartering Organizations and eventually to the ICANN Board.
 Key milestones include:

-CCWG-Accountability reviews Public Comment #2 and refines its proposal to prepare the final version.
+CCWG-Accountability reviews the second round of public comment and refines its proposal to prepare the final version.

 CCWG-Accountability delivers the final proposal to SOs/ACs for approval.